andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

     One regret I have is working with partners within the class.
 The projects aren't nearly large enough to warrant splitting up the work, and given that CS 1110 is an intro class, it takes away from an individual's learning.
 Through the projects, people should be encouraged to learn the core concepts.
 I routinely learned much more by debugging through tasks rather than immediately giving up, going to office hours, or asking my partner.
 The projects I worked alone on were far better learning experiences.

     Another issue I observed is that students with AP credit are exempt from taking this class, which is unfortunate.
 In my opinion, CS 2110, the subsequent course, doesn't do as good a job teaching the material.
-Consequently, many students who end up taking CS 1110 do not fully leverage the potential of the class due to their lack of commitment and effort in learning the material.
+On the other hand, many students who end up taking CS 1110 do not fully leverage the potential of the class due to their lack of commitment and effort in learning the material because CS 1110 is a required class.
+Even many potential CS majors who take the class don't take the class seriously, which severely hampers their foundational understanding for future CS classes.

     Despite the challenges posed by virtual learning, CS 1110 has played a pivotal role in cultivating my interest in Computer Science, thanks to its excellent teaching methods.
 I firmly believe that it stands out as one of the most well-taught classes offered at Cornell University.
 The core principles of debugging and computing, which I learned in this class, continue to resonate with me and greatly benefit my ongoing studies.